disclose/dioterms/maturity/level-5.md

 ## Beyond Level 5

-DIOstatus stops at 5 intentionally — the jump from "no program" to Level 5 is already a years-long journey for most organisations.
+diostatus stops at 5 intentionally — the jump from "no program" to Level 5 is already a years-long journey for most organisations.
 Beyond Level 5, differences become practice- and culture-based rather than policy-based:

 - Proactive outreach to researchers
 - Published payout scales (for BBPs)